LANGUAGE PLACEMENT IN GREEK

-If you have had previous study in Ancient Greek, you should arrange for placement by contacting the Director of Greek Instruction, Ryan Platte.
+If you have had previous study in Ancient Greek, you should arrange for placement by contacting the Director of Greek Instruction, Prof. Ryan Platte.
 This exam, given during Wildcat Welcome or at another time during the academic year, will determine your current level of Greek proficiency and place you into the appropriate class, should you wish to continue the study of Greek at Northwestern.
 Once you have been placed into the appropriate 101 or 201 class, the foreign language proficiency requirement may then be satisfied by earning a grade of C- or better in Greek 201-3.

 - scoring a 5 on the Advanced Placement (AP) Latin Exam, or

 - scoring high enough on the Northwestern Latin placement exam.